Structure-adaptive manifold estimation: A Structure-adaptive Manifold Estimator (SAME)

 where \( \K(\cdot) \) is a smoothing kernel and the bandwidth \( h = h(n) \) is a tuning parameter.
-In this paper, we consider the kernel \( \K(t) = e^{-t} \) but similar calculations can be done for other smooth second-order kernels.
-The Nadaraya-Watson estimate \eqref{nw} has an obvious limitation.
-Consider a pair on indices \( (i, j) \) such that \( \|X_{i} - X_{j}\| < h \) and \( h = h(n) \) is of order \( (\log n/n)^{1/d} \), which is known to be the optimal choice in the presence of small noise (see \cite{al18}, Proposition 5.1, and \cite{al19}, Theorem 6).
-If the noise magnitude \( M \) is much larger than \( (\log n/n)^{1/d} \) (which is the case we also consider), then $M > h$ and the weights \( w_{ij}\ind{NW} \) carry wrong information about the neighborhood of \( X_{i} \), i.e. \( w_{ij}\ind{NW} \) can be very small even if the distance \( \|X_{i} - X_{j}\| \) is smaller than \( h \).
-This leads to a large variance of the estimate (\ref{nw}) when \( h \) is of order \( (\log n/n)^{1/d} \), and one has to increase the bandwidth \( h \), inevitably making the performance of the estimate worse.
+In this paper, we consider the kernel \( \K(t) = e^{-t} \). \begin{Rem} Instead of $\K(t) = e^{-t}$, one can take any two times differentiable, monotonously decreasing on $\R_+$ function such that it and its first and second derivatives have either exponential decay or finite support.
+We use $\K(t) = e^{-t}$ to avoid further complications of the proofs. \end{Rem} The estimate \eqref{nw} has an obvious limitation.
+Consider a pair on indices \( (i, j) \) such that \( \|X_{i} - X_{j}\| < h \) and \( h = h(n) \) is of order \( (\log n/n)^{1/d} \), which is known to be the optimal choice in the presence of small noise (see \citep[Proposition 5.1]{al18} and \cite[Theorem 6]{al19}).
+If the noise magnitude \( M \) is much larger than \( (\log n/n)^{1/d} \) (which is the case we also consider), then $M > h$ and the weights \( \smash{w_{ij}\ind{loc}} \) carry wrong information about the neighborhood of \( X_{i} \), i.e. \( \smash{w_{ij}\ind{loc}} \) can be very small even if the distance \( \|X_{i} - X_{j}\| \) is smaller than \( h \).
+This leads to a large variance of the estimate \eqref{nw} when \( h \) is of order \( (\log n/n)^{1/d} \), and one has to increase the bandwidth \( h \), inevitably making the bias of the estimate larger.

-The argument in the previous paragraph leads to the conclusion that the weights \( w_{ij}\ind{NW} \) must be adjusted.
+The argument in the previous paragraph leads to the conclusion that the weights \( \smash{w_{ij}\ind{loc}} \) must be adjusted.
 Let us fix any \( i \) from 1 to n. \textquotedblleft Ideal\textquotedblright \, localizing weights \( w_{ij} \) are such that they take into account only those indices \( j \), for which the norm \( \|X_{i} - X_{j}\| \) does not exceed the bandwidth \( h \) too much.
-Of course, we do not have access to compute the norms \( \|X_{i} - X_{j}\| \) for all pairs but assume for a second that the projector \( \bpi(X_{i}) \) onto the tangent space \( \T_{X_{i}}\M^*\) was known.
-Then one would rather use the weights of the form
+Of course, we do not have access to compute the norms \( \|X_{i} - X_{j}\| \) for all pairs but assume for a second that the projector \( \bpi(X_{i}) \) onto the tangent space \( \T_{X_{i}}\M^* \) was known.
+Then, instead of the weights \( \smash{w_{ij}\ind{loc}} \), one would rather use the ones of the form